Oreochromis urolepis hornorum

-The Wami tilapia is a tilapiine cichlid that grows to over 20 cm in length and is considered a useful food fish in Tanzania and the island of Zanzibar, where it may have been introduced by man.
+The Wami tilapia is a tilapiine cichlid that grows to over 20 cm in length and is considered a useful food fish in Tanzania and the island of Zanzibar, which is recognized as a potential origin.
 It is tolerant of brackish water and grows well in saline pools, making it particularly suitable for aquaculture by communities living close to the sea.
-Like other tilapia it is an omnivore and will feed on algae, plants, small invertebrates, and detritus.
+Like other tilapia, it is an omnivore and will feed on algae, plants, small invertebrates, and detritus.
 The common name refers to the Wami River.